 10. What can BVT do about the upkeep of historical buildings in Bournville that you don’t own?

 Where possible we will always try to work with organisations that own these buildings to raise concerns about their management or appearance.
 However, we have no jurisdiction or legal powers to manage these buildings or their use unless it breaches the Design Guide or the Bournville Scheme of Management.

 11. Can I run a business from my home?

 If you want to run a business from your home, within the Scheme of Management, you must ask our permission and we will consider this.
 A business being run from home will usually be supported if it is operated in a way that doesn’t result in issues/nuisance for the local neighbourhood, for example; car parking, deliveries and noise.

-If you raised a specific question either in your response to the first consultation questionnaire or during a drop-in held in 2020 that hasn’t been answered above or to you personally via a letter or telephone call, please email us at email@example.com and we will update the website, or contact you directly, whichever is most appropriate.
+If you raised a specific question during the consultation that hasn’t been answered above or to you personally via a letter or telephone call, please email us at email@example.com or call 0300 333 6540 and we will update the website, or contact you directly, whichever is most appropriate.